MarcoF1969/Coursera-Machine-Learning/README.md

 The tuning is illustrated with the help of the regularization plot which is shown at the bottom of the R Markdown file.

 5. Model performance
-Confusion atrix of the training set shows that all samples are correctly predicted!
+The Confusion matrix of the training set shows that all samples are correctly predicted!
 There are only counts on the main diagonal of the Confusion matrix; Accuracy, Kappa, specificity and sensitivity are all equal to 1.
 Although the cross validation helps to avoid overfitting it is best practice to test this also using the test dataset.
-Confusion matrix is the test dataset shows some counts that are not on the main diagonal but accuracy and kappa are still very high (both at 99%).
+The Confusion matrix of the test dataset shows some counts that are not on the main diagonal but Accuracy and Kappa are still very high (both at 99%).
 With the help of the plot(varImp(modelFit)) statement we investigate the most important variables.
 It turns out that yaw_belt, pitch_forearm, and pitch_belt are on the top of the list.

 6. Benchmarking against CART model
 In order to assess the added value of the random forest we compared the results against a regular Classification And Regression Tree model using rpart.
-With the settings used the conclusion is that random forst performs significantly better, accuracy on the testing data being only 68%.
+With the settings used the conclusion is that random forst performs significantly better, Accuracy on the testing data being only 68%.
 Interestingly, the CART model has also pitch_forearm and pitch_belt as top-3 predictors.

 7. Predicting the unknown outcomes in the testing input My prediction of the 20 unknown outcomes in the testing inout file is: B A B A A E D B A A B C B A E E A B B B